 Visit our Human Resources page for tips on how to create the best possible plan when an employee is transitioning at work.

-At THiP we are working with our partners at Prism and VCH Trans* Specialty Care to ensure that BC service providers have access to the education opportunities they need to provide the best possible gender-affirming care for trans individuals and their families.
+Trans Care BC offers education opportunities to support BC service providers to provide the best possible gender-affirming care for trans individuals and their families.

 Barriers for LGBT2Q+ clients